 Additional eligibility requirements:

-- Candidates must be a current or former principal or assistant principal who advocates as a volunteer and not in a professional capacity.
+- Candidates must be current or former principals or assistant principals who advocate as volunteers and not in a professional capacity.

 - Candidates may not be currently serving on the NASSP Board of Directors, Steering Committee, or staff.

-- All specific accomplishments, actions, and work described should have taken place in the calendar year prior to their nomination.
-Nominees are reviewed January through March, and the winner is announced in April or May.
+- All specific accomplishments, actions, and work described should have taken place in the school year prior to their nomination.

 Past Champions